Astroviruses are an important cause of acute diarrhea, especially in children.

 - Vu, DL et al (2017).
 Epidemiology of Classic and Novel Human Astrovirus: Gastroenteritis and Beyond.
 Viruses 9: 33.

-Our Astrovirus antigen product is a preparation of native viral particles suitable for use in immunoassay development.
+Our Astrovirus antigen is a preparation of concentrated native viral particles from host cell lysate, suitable for use in immunoassay development.

 Astrovirus antibodies recognise non-enveloped, positive-sense single stranded RNA viruses that belong to the Astroviridae family.
 Originally identified in stools from infected children, astroviruses have since been found to infect numerous mammalian and avian species, and have been classified into two genera Mamastrovirus (MAstV) and Avastrovirus (AAstV).

 Our mouse anti-astrovirus antibody (clone AT54) does not cross-react with rotavirus, adenovirus, Clostridium difficile, Cryptosporidium, Enterovirus, Escherichia coli, Giardia, Helicobacter pylori, Listeria monocytogenes, norovirus, Yersinia enterocolitica or hepatitis A virus (HAV).